sharkbyte16/BoxManager/README.md

 Code
 ----
-BoxManager is written in Lazarus (3.4) on Debian 12.
+BoxManager is written in Lazarus 3.4 on Linux.
 To build and run, just open the .lpr file in Lazarus and hit run :).
 The bin folder contain prebuild binaries for Debian 12 and Windows.
 The Windows binary is for compilation check only.
 Should run on Windows 10, however, not tested regularly.